raspberrypi/documentation/linux/usage/text-editors.md

 ### Vi

 Vi is a very old (c.
-1976) command-line editor, which is available on most UNIX systems and is pre-installed on Raspbian.
+1976) command-line editor, which is available on most UNIX systems and is pre-installed on Raspberry Pi OS.
 It's succeeded by Vim (Vi Improved), which requires installation.

 Unlike most editors, Vi and Vim have a number of different modes.
 When you open Vi with `vi somefile.txt`, you start in command mode which doesn't directly permit text entry.
 Press `i` to switch to insert mode in order to edit the file, and type away.
 To save the file you must return to command mode, so press the `Escape` key and enter `:w` (followed by `Enter`), which is the command to write the file to disk.